-The best thing about the CORSAIR VENGEANCE RGB DDR5 is its white looks, the RAM stick looks truly one of a kind in its white finish, and the RGB light bar only enhances its aesthetics.
+The best thing about the CORSAIR VENGEANCE RGB DDR5 is its white looks; the RAM stick looks truly one of a kind in its white finish, and the RGB light bar only enhances its aesthetics.
 Another good thing about it is its 6000 MHz clock speed.

 What We Disliked

 The CAS latency is quite high at 40.
 Ideally, it should have been CL36 at max, but CL40 for RAM with 6000 MHz is not good.
-Similarly, the input voltage should have lower as well because the RAM is rated for 1.35V with XMP 3.0 enabled.
+Similarly, the input voltage should be lower as well because the RAM is rated for 1.35V with XMP 3.0 enabled.

 If you’re building a white PC, then the CORSAIR VENGEANCE RGB DDR5 is your best white RAM for Core i9-13900K.
 The memory sticks look out of this world with their distinct design elements, and while the timing latencies and input voltage are not ideal, they are still good enough to go along with an i9-13900K.